About The Team

 Our approach to the challenge of restoring a rare WW2 aircraft to flight is distinctly different, with a heavy reliance on social networking, and online services have played an integral part in the development of the project over the past three and a half years.
 They have helped bring The People’s Mosquito team and its supporters together, and being spread globally as it is, the TPM Board of Directors have relied on online services to regularly meet up, keep in touch and keep moving the project forward.

 We were honoured in the summer of 2014 when the famous test pilot, the late Capt.
 Eric ‘Winkle’ Brown, RN, agreed to become our patron.
 Capt.
-Brown, who sadly passed away in February of this year, was the first man to land a heavy twin-engined aircraft on the deck of a carrier, when in March 1944 landed an adapted Mosquito FB.VI on the deck of HMS Indefatigable.
+Brown, who sadly passed away in February 2016, was the first man to land a heavy twin-engined aircraft on the deck of a carrier, when in March 1944 landed an adapted Mosquito FB.VI on the deck of HMS Indefatigable.
 He cited the de Havilland Mosquito as being one of the three most important British aircraft of the Second World War – the other two being the Spitfire and the Lancaster.
 We mourn his loss and will miss his stoic and enthusiastic support.

 In a traditionally British way we will, together with our supporters, attempt to achieve something from nothing.
 We have an airframe, in RL249, we have reserved the registration marks G-FBVI and our plan is firmly set to start turning that into a flying Mosquito.
-When our goal has been achieved and the project is complete, a British-based Mosquito will fly again for the first time in nearly twenty years – since the tragic demise of the BAe-owned Mosquito T.III at Barton in 1996.
+When our goal has been achieved and the project is complete, a British-based Mosquito will fly again for the first time in more than 25 years – since the tragic demise of the BAe-owned Mosquito T.III at Barton in 1996.